evelynstender/katas/RPGCombat/retrospectives.md

 - Is everything tested?
 Are you confident in your code?
   - Everything is tested as TDD is being used.
 Every little requirement on each itereation is being tested.
   - Code is quite messy, but I'm confident that is matching all the requirements until now

+### Restrospective 2

+- What problems did you encounter?
+  - I found some issue on how to differentiate between a character and a thing, how I would structure that.

+- What have you learned?
+Any new technique or pattern?
+  I learnt more about types and how to use them, the benefits of extending a class.